JeffersonQin/VSCode-LaTeX-Snippets/README.md

 With VSCode Verson no lower than `1.41.0`

 > Tip: `Auto-save` option is recommended to be enabled.
 > `LaTeX Workshop` extension is recommended to be installed, it's available in the market place.

+## Github

+The Github page of this project is [https://github.com/JeffersonQin/VSCode-LaTeX-Snippets](https://github.com/JeffersonQin/VSCode-LaTeX-Snippets).
+If you have any suggestion or want to have some additional functions, please feel free to contact me (my personal e-mail: 1247006353@qq.com) or write a review either here or at github.
+Thank you.

 ## Extension Settings